An Overactive Bladder Medication Overview

 Examples: oxybutynin (Ditropan XL, Oxytrol), tolterodine (Detrol, Detrol LA), trospium (Sanctura), darifenacin (Enablex), solifenacin (Vesicare), fesoterodine (Toviaz)

-This article will explore diabetes foods to avoid, looking at the worst options.
+This article will explore EoE foods to avoid, looking at the worst offenders.
 Read on to learn more about these foods.

 2. Beta-3 Adrenergic Drugs